aeracoop/openlightmotion-node/README.md

 If you don't provide a base_ip, when the node connects to the base AP, it will try to send the UDP packets to the gateway IP that it is given by DHCP.
 This usually works if the base is also the access point.
 But if the access point is a separate router, then you need to provide a base_ip.

-Finally, once you set a node_number (higher than zero) the node's access point will be named `OpenLightMotionNode_N` (where N is the node_number) on the next reboot.
+Finally, once you set a node_number (higher than zero) the node's access point will be named `OLMCameraNetwork_N` (where N is the node_number) on the next reboot.
 This way each node has its own SSID and you can access all of them without conflicts.

 ## No Camera Mode